tgenewein/BoundedRationalityAbstractionAndHierarchicalDecisionMaking/README.md

-# Bounded rational inference and decision-making hierarchies: aninformation-theoretic optimality principle
+# Bounded rationality, abstraction and hierarchical decision-making: an information-theoretic optimality principle
-Supplementary code and Jupyter notebooks for publication: Bounded rational inference and decision-making hierarchies: an information-theoretic optimality principle
+Supplementary code and Jupyter notebooks for publication: Bounded rationality, abstraction and hierarchical decision-making: an information-theoretic optimality principle

 ## Using the notebooks
 If you are unfamiliar with Jupyter notebooks it is strongly suggested that you have a look here: http://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/index.html